Does Acupuncture For Depression Actually Work?

 Stress and the nervous system

 The "fight-or-flight" response refers to the way in which we respond to immediate stress.
 It's the response of our Sympathetic Nervous System (SNS).
 Chronic stress leads to a constant SNS response and this can take a toll on the body.
-To counteract this fight-or-flight response, our body has something called the Parasympathetic Nervous System, and this is a feeling of calm, rest, and relaxation.
+To counteract this fight-or-flight response, the body has something called the Parasympathetic Nervous System, which is responsible for the body’s resting and digestive states.

 According to experts, "acupuncture helps the nervous system adapt and re-educate itself to operate in a more optimal way."
 This can be crucial to the modern lifestyle.
 After all, the normal causes of stress might not magically go away, but if the body can cope with these stressors more healthily, you might find relief from some of your symptoms.
-This is what acupuncture for depression can do.
+This is what acupuncture can do for depression.

 To summarize: countless individuals experience chronic stress, and this can lead to symptoms of depression.
-Acupuncture helps support your body's central nervous system so that it can cope more effectively with the stress you face daily.
-Since you're more equipped to handle stress, you're also able to relieve feelings of depression.
+Acupuncture helps support the body's central nervous system so that it can cope more effectively with daily stress.
+When you're better equipped to handle stress, you're also able to relieve feelings of depression.

 Studies showing the efficacy of acupuncture for depression